vishoo7/CarND-Traffic-Sign-Classifier-Project/README.md

 My Overview
 ---

-The Traffic_Sign_Classifier.ipynb contains the code and shows the results.
-Alternatively, you can view the Traffic_Sign_Classifier.html file.
+The`Traffic_Sign_Classifier.ipyn` contains the code and shows the results.
+Alternatively, you can view the `Traffic_Sign_Classifier.html` file.

-The writeup.md contains my analysis.
+The `writeup.md` contains my analysis.
 I took the original writeup template provided and modified it

-/testimages/ contains German traffic images I found on the web.
+`/testimages/` contains German traffic images I found on the web.

-The remainder of this readme is the original readme from the project I forked:

 Overview